briantoe/Kellermann-Foundation/Modern Instructions.md

 ### MariaDB

 Install all components.
 It will walk you through the setup and ask you for a password.
-Remember it as you will need it everytime you update the database.
+Use "t00r" as the password.
+This because of the password that Osbert uses and that is hard-coded in the code.

 ## Setting up environment